Paneth cell: Epithelium maintenance

-Disease
+Zinc

+It has been established that zinc is essential for the function of Paneth cells.
+A defect in the Zn transporter (ZnT)2 impairs Paneth cell function by causing uncoordinated granule secretion.
+Mice lacking the (ZnT)2 transporter not only exhibit impaired granule secretion, they also suffer from increased inflammatory response to lipopolysaccharide and are less capable of bactericidal activity.
+Normally, zinc is stored in the secretory granules and, upon degranulation, is released in the lumen.
+It has been speculated that the storage of heavy metals contributes to direct antimicrobial toxicity, as Zn is released upon cholinergic PC stimulation.

+Zinc deficiency is also implicated in alcohol‐induced Paneth cell α‐defensin dysfunction, which contributes to alcohol-related steatohepatitis.
+Zinc can stabilize human α‐defensin 5 (HD5), which is responsible for microbiome homeostasis.
+In line with this, the administration of HD5 can effectively alter the microbiome (especially by increasing Akkermansia muciniphila), and reverse the damage inflicted on the microbiome by excessive alcohol consumption.
+Dietary zinc deficiency on the other hand exacerbates the deleterious effect of alcohol on the bactericidal activity of Paneth cells.

+Clinical significance

-Abnormal Paneth cells with reduced expression or secretion of defensins HD-5 and HD-6 (in human) and antimicrobial peptides is associated with inflammatory bowel disease.
-In addition to that, several of the Crohn’s disease-risk alleles associated with Paneth cell dysfunction are involved in processes such as autophagy, the unfolded protein response, and the regulation of mitochondrial function.
+Abnormal Paneth cells with reduced expression or secretion of defensins HD-5 and HD-6 (in human) and antimicrobial peptides are associated with inflammatory bowel disease.
+In addition to that, several of the Crohn's disease-risk alleles are associated with Paneth cell dysfunction are involved in processes such as autophagy, the unfolded protein response, and the regulation of mitochondrial function.

-It is believed that dysfunction of Paneth cells compromises antimicrobial peptides leading to a microbiota composition shift, even dysbiosis.
-Crohn’s disease patients with a higher percentage of abnormal Paneth cells showed significantly reduced bacterial diversity compared with patients with a lower percentage of abnormal Paneth cells, reflecting a reduced abundance of anti-inflammatory microbes.
-Collectively, these findings support the theory that Paneth cell dysfunction may lead to a dysbiotic microbiota, which in turn, could predispose to the development of Crohn’s disease.
-However, it is yet to be established, whether Paneth cell dysfunction is the cause of dysbiosis, or it's concomitant effect.
+It is believed that the dysfunction of Paneth cells compromises antimicrobial peptides leading to a microbiota composition shift, and even dysbiosis.
+Crohn's disease patients with a higher percentage of abnormal Paneth cells showed significantly reduced bacterial diversity compared with patients with a lower percentage of abnormal Paneth cells, reflecting a reduced abundance of anti-inflammatory microbes.
+Collectively, these findings support the theory that Paneth cell dysfunction may lead to a dysbiotic microbiota that, in turn, could predispose an individual to the development of Crohn's disease.
+However, it is yet to be established whether Paneth cell dysfunction is the cause of dysbiosis, or its concomitant effect.